Immigration Consultant Fraud

 What Can I Do to Protect Myself?

-Hire only a licensed attorney or a BIA-accredited representative to
+Hire only a licensed attorney or a BIA-accredited representative to give

 A licensed attorney is authorized by a state bar to practice law, but must follow the state bar’s rules.
 A licensed attorney should display his bar license.